Code-Institute-Submissions/artontray-PROJECT3/README.md

 ![Good Layout](assets/images/readme-images/blackandwhite.png)

+Big blocks of text looks better like this :

 ![Good Layout](assets/images/readme-images/instructions3.png)

 So, I had to find the way to incoporate into the custom print function some coloring doing as the following :